 Conducting clinical trials is a lengthy, time-consuming and expensive process.
 Before obtaining regulatory approvals for the commercial sale of any products, we must demonstrate through clinical trials the safety and effectiveness of our products.
 We have incurred, and we will continue to incur, substantial expense for, and devote a significant amount of time to, product development, pilot trial testing, clinical trials and regulated, compliant manufacturing processes.
-During the year ended December 31, 2016 research and development expense totaled \$1,188,868.
-The estimated research and development expense for the year ending December 31, 2017 is \$950,000.
+During the year ended December 31, 2017 research and development expense totaled \$1,260,378.

 Even if completed, we do not know if these trials will produce statistically significant or clinically meaningful results sufficient to support an application for marketing approval.
-Whether or not and how quickly we complete clinical trials is dependent in part upon the rate at which we are able to advance the rate of patient enrollment, and the rate to collect, clean, lock and analyze the clinical trial database.
+If and how quickly we complete clinical trials is dependent in part upon the rate at which we are able to advance the rate of patient enrollment, and the rate to collect, clean, lock and analyze the clinical trial database.